Grammatical aspect in the Slavic languages: Common Slavic innovations

-The proliferation of the aspectual function to the prefix over its locative function resulted from the semantic bleaching of about seventeen prefixes – most notably jьz- ('from, out of'), po- ('after, by, at'), sъn- ('from, with'), and u- ('away') – whereby these prefixes became less salient in expressing a spacial meaning.
+The proliferation of the aspectual function to the prefix over its locative function resulted from the semantic bleaching of about seventeen prefixes – most notably jьz- ('from, out of'), po- ('after, by, at'), sъn- ('from, with'), and u- ('away') – whereby these prefixes became less salient in expressing a spatial meaning.
 The prefix u- in particular, originally expressing proximity or result, underwent bleaching due to its overuse in verbs of motion with a clear deixis and was thus reanalyzed.
 The overlap in meaning with the other aforementioned prefixes and several others led to their own bleaching.
 As a result, a prefixing aspectual system began to take root.
 This process was concurrent with the development of the imperfectivizing suffixing system.
-The imperfectivizing suffixes began as an iterative suffix, signifying that an action took place continually or several times; Östen Dahl suggests that in reality this may have represented the habitual aspect.
+The imperfectivizing suffixes began as an iterative suffix, signifying that an action took place continually or several times.
+(Note: This usage persists in Czech where it is used on simplex imperfectives to form iteratives.) Östen Dahl suggests that in reality this may have represented the habitual aspect.

 The exact source of the emergence of the Slavic languages' complex aspectual usage is contested.
 One explanation is that the imperfectivizing suffixes were the result of a typologically rare combination of a stativizing suffix with the increasing use of prefixes to perform aspectual functions.
 Another explanation argues that the use of prefixes to change the semantics of the verb led to the use of imperfectivizing suffixes to distinguish, following the development of semantic bleaching in those prefixes towards a perfectivizing function.
 The role of simplex verbs in early Slavic languages has also attracted debate.
 It is possible that they occupied an anaspectual position – that is, signifying no particular aspectual information whatsoever – though it is likely that these verbs were used as imperfectives, given that most later developed into imperfectives in the modern languages.
-There is heated debate as to whether the semantic bleaching is complete in some contexts; some Russian linguists, for example, have argued that some prefixes generally seen as having been bleach of all lexical meaning do in fact still affect the lexical meaning of the verb in some way.
+There is heated debate as to whether the semantic bleaching is complete in some contexts; some Russian linguists, for example, have argued that some prefixes generally seen as having been bleached of all lexical meaning do in fact still affect the lexical meaning of the verb in some way.